-The Social Bureaucrat Party wanted better metaphors for the mechanisms to apportion bread and meat to each classroom.
+The Social Bureaucrat Party wanted better metaphors for the mechanisms to apportion or deny bread and meat for each classroom.
 They wanted to represent the contract between those with the upper hand and those who tried to handle it as if it were benign and warm to the touch, as though punishment and pain were naturally quite lovely, as though there was a unique privilege in knowing one’s place at the front or the back of the class.

-With the same complexity of the gender form, with the intricacies of its hairstyles and gold chains, its toenails and pleated uniforms, the Factory Complex was beneath a reading of the classics, beneath the distinguishing marks of the good book.
+With the same complexity of the gender form, with the intricacies of its hairstyles and gold chains, its toenails and pleated uniforms, the Factory Complex was beneath a reading of the classics, beneath the distinguishing marks of a good book.